 ï»¿ï»¿ï»¿ï»¿ï»¿ï»¿With all the advantages that freelancing offers, from the flexibility to work where you want on the projects that interest you, to being your own boss, it's no wonder that almost 5 million people ‐ or 15% ‐ of the UK workforce are self-employed.
 But as the challenges associated with the coronavirus pandemic mount, a light has been shone on the difficulties faced by freelancers.

 Despite losing income, many have been left out from government measures aimed at financially supporting people, and are not entitled to certain benefits that employed people receive, including holiday and sick pay.
+In addition, finding healthcare and car insurance during COVID are both much more complicated than they were beforehand.
 In our guide Coronavirus: Help for Freelancers, we answer some of the most frequently asked questions relating to this topic and uncover the current financial and mental health support available to freelancers.

 The Self-Employment Income Support Scheme (SEISS) was launched to support self-employed individuals who have suffered a loss of income due to the coronavirus outbreak.
 It is made up of four taxable HMRC self-employed grants worth up to 80 percent of individuals' average monthly profits over the past three years.
 The first three government self-employed grants have now closed, with the fourth (covering the months of February, March, and April) being announced on the 3rd March.